davidholsgrove/cfn-postgresql-user-provider/docs/PostgreSQLUser.md

 -- `Password` - to identify the user with.
 -- `PasswordParameterName` - name of the parameter in the store containing the password of the user

+If `Name` is not specified for the database, the `User` value is used as the database name to create `WithDatabase`.
 Either `DBName` or `DBNameParameterName`, `User` or `UserParameterName`, `Password` or `PasswordParameterName` is required.

 ## Return values